skiminki/Stockfish/README.md

 possible to allocate large pages even when enabled.
 A reboot might alleviate this problem.
 To determine whether large pages are in use, see the engine log.

+## Hash table page size (Linux 64-bit)

+Larger page sizes reduce the TLB pressure and make page table walking faster on a TLB miss.
+This may somewhat increase the nodes/s performance and improve launch time.
+The actual improvement (if any) is dependent on the system.

+### Transparent huge pages (regular users)

+For regular users with transparent huge pages enabled, the default 'Hash Page Size' value should usually yield optimal or very close to optimal performance.
+Stockfish does the hash table memory allocation in a friendly manner for the transparent huge pages, and advises the kernel to use huge pages if available.
+Check `/sys/kernel/mm/transparent_hugepage/enabled` whether you have them enabled.

+However, transparent huge pages are best effort only and they will fall back to regular system pages if they are not available.
+This may not be ideal for dedicated analysis boxes where deterministic performance is desired.

+### Specific hash page sizes (expert option)

+For expert users, the page size can also be explicitly specified, but this requires a bit of configuration and is less flexible.
+Hence, this is probably useful only for dedicated analysis machines.

+To use, first check your system default huge page size:
+`grep Hugepagesize /proc/meminfo`.
+Then reserve the desired number of huge pages with, e.g., `sudo sysctl vm.nr_hugepages=N` where N is the number of huge pages.
+Now you should be ready to use the explicit hash table page size.

+For example, if your system has a default huge page size of 2 MB, and you wish to use a 8-GB hash table, substitute N with 4096 in the above command.
+Note that the system memory reserved for huge pages is not available for regular applications that are not explicitly requesting huge pages.

+You can also use other page sizes if supported by your system.
+See `/sys/kernel/mm/hugepages/` for all available page sizes, and write to `nr_hugepages` in the appropriate subdirectory to reserve the memory for the specific page size.
+Very large page sizes (e.g., 1 GB) probably make sense only for high core count machines with very large hash sizes.

+To make things deterministic, Stockfish will fail if the hash table memory cannot be allocated with the explicitly specified page size.

+To disable huge pages completely, specify the system page size, which is most likely 4096.
+This option is probably useful only for measuring the performance benefit of huge pages.

+When using the explicit page size, use hash size that is multiple of the page size to avoid overallocation.

+Typical page sizes on x86 are: 4096 (4 kB), 2097152 (2 MB), and
+1073741824 (1 GB).

 ## Compiling Stockfish yourself from the sources